compbiocore/nmrdock/docs/walkthroughs.md

 To run this image on Windows, a few steps must be taken to enable **X11** interfacing between the container and the host machine.
 This requires the installation of [VcXsrv Windows XServer](https://sourceforge.net/projects/vcxsrv/).

+1. Install Docker for Windows [Home](https://docs.docker.com/toolbox/overview/) or [Pro/Educational/Enterprise](https://docs.docker.com/docker-for-windows/install/).

-1. Open **XLaunch** by double clicking on the Desktop Icon.
+2. Open **XLaunch** by double clicking on the Desktop Icon.

-2. A window will appear for you to set configurations.
+3. A window will appear for you to set configurations.
 Use the default options on the first two pages by pressing the next button.

-3. On the third page, select the box next "Disable access control" to ensure that the Docker has access to the XServer.
+4. On the third page, select the box next "Disable access control" to ensure that the Docker has access to the XServer.

-4. Get your IP address using ipconfig
+5. Get your IP address using ipconfig

-5. Open Docker and execute `docker run -it -v [path to a directory on local computer]:/home/ubuntu/data/ -e DISPLAY=x.x.x.x:0.0 compbiocore/nmrdock:latest /bin/bash`
+6. Open Docker and execute `docker run -it -v [path to a directory on local computer]:/home/ubuntu/data/ -e DISPLAY=x.x.x.x:0.0 compbiocore/nmrdock:latest /bin/bash`

 where `x.x.x.x` is your IP address.
 To use the development branch NMRdock, replace `latest` with `dev`.

 ### Linux

 Most Linux distros have a native XServer that can be accessed by Docker.

-Docker can be run using the following command:

-`docker run -it -e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -v [path to a directory on local computer]:/home/ubuntu/data/ compbiocore/nmrdock:latest /bin/bash`

-Some distros require DISPLAY to be defined:
+Install Docker for your distribution of [Linux](https://docs.docker.com/install/)

 `docker run -it -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -v [path to a directory on local computer]:/home/ubuntu/data/ compbiocore/nmrdock:latest /bin/bash`